KTNQ

-KTNQ (1020 AM) is a radio station licensed to Los Angeles, California with a Spanish Adult Contemporary and Classic Regional Mexican music format.
-It is owned by Latino Media Network; under a local marketing agreement, it was programmed by former owner TelevisaUnivision's Uforia Audio Network until 2024.
+KTNQ (1020 AM) is a Spanish commercial radio station licensed to Los Angeles, California, United States, serving the Greater Los Angeles.
+Owned by Latino Media Network, KTNQ features an Adult Contemporary and Classic Regional Mexican music format, with studios on West Olive Avenue in Burbank and transmitter sited in the City of Industry.

 From its original licensing on March 13, 1925 until 1955 it was called KFVD.
-KTNQ studios and offices are located on West Olive Avenue in Burbank.
-The transmitter is located in the City of Industry.
-The station was originally restricted in its broadcast hours, signing off at local sunset to protect 1020 KDKA Pittsburgh from nighttime sky wave interference.
+The station was originally restricted in its broadcast hours, signing off at local sunset to protect KDKA Pittsburgh from nighttime sky wave interference.
 Later, the FCC allowed geographically spread daytime stations to operate at night with a directional pattern away from the previously protected station.
 1020 kHz in Los Angeles was then allowed to operate as a 24 hour station.

 History

 KFVD

 J. Frank Burke was a "news-analyst, commentator, noted for his American progressiveness, tolerance, and liberalism", and owner and operator of both KFVD and KPAS.
 The FCC later gave notice to dispose of one of the stations.

 From 1937 to 1939, Woody Guthrie broadcast regular shows from KFVD, then run by Frank Burke Sr. and his son Frank Burke.
 First he accompanied his Cousin Leon "Oklahoma Jack" Guthrie, later with Maxine "Lefty Lou" Chrissman.
 The Woody and Lefty Lou-Show soon became the most popular on the station.
 When Chrissman resigned for health reasons, Guthrie continued for another year as The Lone Wolf until he was sacked for his unrelenting support for the Soviet Union even after they invaded Poland.